PerimeterX/perimeterx-node-express/README.md

 #### <a name=“cspNoUpdatesMaxIntervalMinutes”></a> CSP Invalidate Policy Interval

 Used by `cdMiddleware` - Code Defender's middleware.
-Invalidates active CSP policy after specified number of minutes with no updates recieved from PerimeterX.
+Invalidates active CSP policy after specified number of minutes with no updates received from PerimeterX.

 **Default:** 60